preames/public-notes/llvm-board-2020.rst

 Are you willing and able to help fundraise for the LLVM Foundation?
 We rely on donations to fund our programs and need board members to help find new sponsors and donors.
 --------------------------------------------------------------------

-Yes, with a paricular emphasis on trying to establish periodic giving campaigns and otherwise diversify the foundations funding.
+Yes, with a paricular emphasis on 1) trying to establish periodic giving campaigns and otherwise diversify the foundations funding, and 2) separate dedicated funding sources for scholarships and student travel grants.

 Is there anything else you would like to add for the board to consider?
 ------------------------------------------------------------------